dernasherbrezon/sdr-server/README.md

 ## Key features

- * share available RF bandwidth between several independent clients:
+ * Share available RF bandwidth between several independent clients:
-   * total bandwidth can be 2016000 samples/sec at 436,600,000 hz
+   * Total bandwidth can be 2016000 samples/sec at 436,600,000 hz
-   * one client might request 48000 samples/sec at 436,700,000 hz
+   * One client might request 48000 samples/sec at 436,700,000 hz
-   * another client might request 96000 samples/sec at 435,000,000 hz
+   * Another client might request 96000 samples/sec at 435,000,000 hz
- * several clients can access the same band simultaneously
+ * Several clients can access the same band simultaneously
- * output saved onto disk
+ * Output saved onto disk
- * output can be gzipped (by default = true)
+ * Output can be gzipped (by default = true)
- * output will be decimated to the requested bandwidth
+ * Output will be decimated to the requested bandwidth
- * clients can request overlapping RF spectrum
+ * Clients can request overlapping RF spectrum
+ * Rtl-sdr starts only after first client connects (i.e. save solar power &etc).
+Stops only when last client disconnects

 ## Design